Jamie Spears says he intends to step down as conservator of Britney Spears | CNN

 —

-After months of public pressure from supporters of Britney Spears, Jamie Spears, the singer’s father, signaled in a legal response Thursday that intends to step down as conservator of the singer’s estate, according to a prepared copy of the response obtained by CNN.
+After months of public pressure from supporters of Britney Spears, Jamie Spears, the singer’s father, signaled in a legal response Thursday that he intends to step down as conservator of the singer’s estate, according to a prepared copy of the response obtained by CNN.

 “There are, in fact, no actual grounds for suspending or removing Mr. Spears as the Conservator of the Estate” and “it is highly debatable whether a change in conservator at this time would be in Ms. Spears’ best interests,” the document states.